MUNComputerScienceSociety/MUNCS-Website/content/04-resources/01-tutorials/01-garfield-ssh/garfield-ssh.md

 Garfield has supports for public key authentication, but it requires a few steps.

-For users running Linux or Mac OS X, the following commands will setup your keys as two files in your home directory under `.ssh/`. **One is `id_rsa` which is your private key.
+For users running Linux or Mac OS X, the following commands will setup your keys as two files in your home directory under `.ssh/`. **One is `mun`, which is your private key.
 You should protect this as you would any key.
-The other file is `id_rsa.pub`, which is the public key.
-This is file you distribute.** When prompted for a passphrase, you can simply hit return.
+The other file is `mun.pub`, which is the public key.
+This is file you distribute.**

 ```
-ssh-keygen -t rsa -b 2048 -f ~/.ssh/id_rsa -C "your_email@youremail.com"
+ssh-keygen -N ’’ -b 4096 -t rsa -f ~/.ssh/mun -C "your_email@mun.ca"
 chmod 700 ~/.ssh && chmod 600 ~/.ssh/*
 ```

 You must now upload your public key to your home directory on LABnet.
 You could use a flash drive or any other physical media to transfer the public key into your home folder on Garfield.
 An alternate method is to use `scp`.
 Issue the following command from the terminal:

 ```
-cat ~/.ssh/id_rsa.pub | ssh abc123@garfield.cs.mun.ca 'cat - >> ~/.ssh/authorized_keys'
+cat ~/.ssh/mun.pub | ssh abc123@garfield.cs.mun.ca 'cat - >> ~/.ssh/authorized_keys'
 ```

 If everything was setup correctly you should be able to connect to Garfield using a public key.
 To test the setup, run:

 ```
-ssh -v abc123@garfield.cs.mun.ca
+ssh -v abc123@garfield.cs.mun.ca -i ~/.ssh/mun
 ```

 And look for the following output: